Fiction and Non-Fiction Author

 He won a Walkley Awards for covering an attack on the Iranian Embassy in Canberra in 1992, and for a series of exclusive reports from East Timor.
 He has also won the prestigious Council of the Deans of Education Award for education journalism three times in two years, which constitutes something of a record.
 Alan is an entertaining presenter for schools and libraries.
 See our Speakers section and Alan's web site at www.alansunderland.com for more information.

 Alan writes children’s books for 8-12 year olds.
-His latest book Six Seconds was pubished in March 2021 and is part of the Scholastic My Australian Story Series.
+His latest novel for young readers, Six Seconds, was pubished in 2021 and is part of the Scholastic My Australian Story Series.
 Growing up by the beach in Newcastle in 1989 means footy, sandcastle competitions and school.
 Michael's dad's a journalist and his small world gets bigger as he starts to pay attention to the news.
 His interest turns into anxiety and obsession as Michael begins to see the world as a dangerous place that is fast collapsing around him.
 When the Berlin Wall comes down, most see it as a sign of change and freedom but Michael isn't convinced.
 But when an earthquake hits his home down, Michael discovers that the worst that can happen is not always as bad as your fears.

 Kevin Nemeth is a popular and award winning scriptwriter with over 25 year experience in the industry.
 He has been awarded five Australian Writers' Guild Awards and has received another nine nominations.
 He graduated from the Victorian College of the Arts with a Diploma in Dramatic Arts and has received an Australia Council Literature Board Fellowship.

 Heather wrote Grasping at Shadows: Balfour the mining town in the Tarkine for the Circular Head Historical Society.